grzesiek/nil_conditional/README.md

 => #<NilConditional>

 # logger is not nil and have warn method, but foo is invalid
-# - first not nil value returned in train wreck breaks nil condition
+# - first not nil value returned by receiver in train wreck breaks nil condition
 logger._?.warn('some warning').foo
 => NoMethodError: undefined method `foo`

-# ... but you can use Nil Conditional again
+# ... but you can use nil conditional again
 logger._?.warn('some warning')._?.foo
 => #<NilConditional>

-# this work also for class methods
+# this works also with class methods
 Object.non_existent_method
 NoMethodError: undefined method `non_existent_method` for #<Object>